Anandabhadram: Release

 It is the first Malayalam feature screened using a satellite feed instead of conventional prints; aimed at an international market. it was also dubbed in Tamil, Telugu (as Sivapuram), and English.
 The release of Anandabhadram in India followed that of the horror movie Chandramukhi, starring Rajnikanth, which was a remake of the Malayalam film Manichitrathazhu, creating a brief success for the horror genre.
 The film was showcased in Osian's Cinefan Festival of Asian and Arab Cinema in 2006.

 Reception

-Anandabhadram was a commercial success.
-According to Maniyanpilla Raju, the film ended up an average grosser as it was released on the same day as Mammootty's blockbuster Rajamanikyam and could not compete with it.
-Pinakkamano became the top hit among Malayalam film songs in 2005.
+Anandabhadram received critical acclaim for its screenplay, story, music, cinematography, cast performances and horror elements.
+Most of the critics especially praised Manoj K. Jayan's performance and the dark ambience of the movie.
+The film was average success.
+According to one of the producer of the film Maniyanpilla Raju, the film was released on the same day as Mammootty's blockbuster Rajamanikyam and could not compete with it.

+The songs from the film, Pinakkamano, Thira Nurayam and Malama Lalooya, became the top hits among Malayalam film songs in 2005.
 The film also inspired director KJ Bose's Tanthra (2006) featuring actors Siddique and Shweta Menon.
-Sunil Babu, the art director, came to the notice of Kerala audience because of the film, especially his treatment for Raja Ravi Varma inspired songs.
-The performance of Manoj K. Jayan was critically acclaimed.
+Sunil Babu, the art director, came to the notice of Kerala audience through the film, especially for his treatment for the Raja Ravi Varma inspired song, Pinakkamano.